 The Arc Welding Section develops technical standards and guidelines for its products.

-1. Electrical equipment, including all associated control devices, applying to the following:
+1. Electrical equipment, including all associated control devices.

-2. Automatic and manual devices to feed continuous electrode wire, including:
+2. Automatic and manual devices to feed continuous electrode wire.

 4. MIG gun, plasma welding and cutting torches, and stick electrode holders